 Today, the college offers more than 45 associate degree programs, along with a full slate of certificate and workforce development programs.
 The college holds more than 200 transfer agreements and its graduates annually transfer to the stateâ€™s and nationâ€™s best four-year institutions.

 CCM also provides multiple opportunities to be engaged in an active student life program.
-In particular, there are more than 50 student clubs and organizations, an award-winning student newspaper and literary magazine, and nine intercollegiate athletic sports programs for men and women.
+In particular, there are more than 50 student clubs and organizations, an award-winning student newspaper and literary magazine, and eight intercollegiate athletic sports programs for men and women.